chlai-95/g2g_py/README.md

 1. Install Python 3

+2. Open CMD or Terminal and enter to the source folder, following is the example command:
+  - `cd C:\\your-own-path\g2g_py_main`

-2. Create virtual environment using following commands :
+3. Create virtual environment using following commands :
   - `python3 -m venv venv`
-  - `py -3 -m venv venv` (Windows)
+  - `python -m venv venv` (Windows)

-3. Enter created virtual environment by using following commands:
+4. Enter created virtual environment by using following commands:
   - `. venv/bin/activate`
   - `venv\Scripts\activate` (Windows)

-4. Install required dependencies by using following commands:
+5. Install required dependencies by using following commands:
   - `python -m pip install -r requirements.txt`

-5. Start the application by using following commands:
+6. Start the application by using following commands:
   - `flask run`

-6. Open browser and enter address following to use the application:
+7. Open browser and enter address following to use the application:
   - `127.0.0.1:5000`

-7. To stop the application, press  `Ctrl + c` in cmd
+8. To stop the application, press  `Ctrl + c` in cmd

-8. Deactivate the virtual environment by using following commands:
+9. Deactivate the virtual environment by using following commands:
   - `deactivate`